Mohs Surgery

 Closure of the Wound

-Once the surgeon confirms that all cancerous tissue has been removed, the wound can be closed using various techniques, such as stitches or skin grafts, to promote optimal healing and minimize scarring.
+Once the surgeon confirms that all cancerous tissue has been removed, the wound can be closed using various techniques, such as sutures or skin grafts, to promote optimal healing and minimize scarring.
 In some cases, the wound can even be left to heal by itself.

 Alta Dermatology Group has two Mohs surgeons on staff, who can discuss whether Mohs surgery is the right treatment for you if you are diagnosed with skin cancer.